zilliztech/codelabs/codelabs/get-started-with-vector-db-3/index.md

     my-release-pulsar-zookeeper-metadata-98zbr       1/1   Completed  0        2m24s
 ```

 That's it!
 You now have Milvus installed directly on your on-premises cluster.
-Check out our [next tutorial]() to see how to create a collection within Milvus and begin inserting and querying embeddings.
+Check out our next tutorial to see how to create a collection within Milvus and begin inserting and querying embeddings.

 If you're interested in running Milvus on cloud infrastructure check out the [Milvus standalone on AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-hzmmt4xyvi7ei).

 ## Wrapping up
-Duration: 1

-In this tutorial, we took a look at how to install the standalone version of Milvus (via `docker-compose`) and the cluster version of Milvus (via `helm`) The standalone version is suitable for testing purposes, while the cluster version is suitable for internal clusters or on-premises deployments.
+In this tutorial, we took a look at how to install the standalone version of Milvus (via `docker-compose`) and the cluster version of Milvus (via `helm`).
+The standalone version is suitable for testing purposes, while the cluster version is suitable for internal clusters or on-premises deployments.
 In the next tutorial, we'll look at basic Milvus operations: connecting to a Milvus server, creating a collection (equivalent to a table in relational databases), creating a partition within the collection, inserting embedding vector data, and conducting a vector search.

 See you in the next couple of tutorials.